CivicActions/accessibility/_guide/onboarding-staff.md

 ### Trello card - Developers, install an accessibility linter in your text editor or Integrated Development Environment (IDE)

 Install an accessibility linter in your text editor, such as [axe Accessibility Linter for VS Code - recommended](https://marketplace.visualstudio.com/items?itemName=deque-systems.vscode-axe-linter).
-Please note, an accessiblity linter is required for front end dev work.
+Please note, an accessibility linter is required for front end dev work.

 ### Trello card for Design - Designers, install a color contrast checker in Figma